mightybyte/zeus/README.md

 * Support for pushing build outputs to a Nix cache hosted on S3.
 * Organizations with closed source software can limit server and cache access to specific IP addresses / subnets.
+* Sends build status to GitHub allowing Zeus to control the merging of pull requests.

 ### Roadmap

 The following features are high priority and planned for the very near future:

 * Ability to distribute builds to multiple build machines
-* Proper support for merge requests and control of GitHub/GitLab status lights with a safe solution to the problem of anyone on the internet having arbitrary code execution on non-ephemeral build servers.
+* Proper support for merge requests with a safe solution to the problem of anyone on the internet having arbitrary code execution on non-ephemeral build servers.
+* User authentication and authorization

 Other tasks